 The Wind Speed

 If you do not consider the wind speed for your region before installing solar panels, they may not last as long as they should.
 It will be easier for the wind to toss and turn them around, and the structure may come off one day.
-So, inform the manufacturer of this information so that they give you the suitable racking.
+So, inform the manufacturer of this information for the suitable racking.

 The Mechanical Units

-Flat roofs are an excellent spot for items like your parapets, exhaust fans, water pipes, drains, and vents.
+Flat roofs are excellent for items like your parapets, exhaust fans, water pipes, drains, and vents.
 You need to consider these before installing solar panels on the roof.

 Conclusion